On this page

 In addition to confirming future requirements for a pier, the plan identifies the channel access, swing mooring and off-the-beach boating requirements and has been prepared in conjunction with specialist maritime consultants and with stakeholder engagement.

-The final plan was released in October 2022 and planning for the rebuild of the Hampton Pier commenced in 2023.
+The plan was released in October 2022 and planning for the rebuild of the Hampton Pier commenced in 2023.

 Project delivery partner: Parks Victoria